jeroenransijn/jssrdesign/src/data/personas-case-study.md

 **Learning as we go**
 As we are building out different types of products and validating it with customers, it turns out that our real-time lambda environment only covered some of the use cases.
 Most of the use cases needed historical data of each user, and our technology at the time could not handle this in real-time.
 We decided to focus on the trait builder and catalog.

-## Our first user conference as a deadline
+## Our First User Conference as a Deadline

 As we are building out Personas, the company wanted to organize the first ever user conference about 2 months ahead.
 We wanted to announce Personas and at this exclusive user conference.
 This meant we had to move even faster than before, and were now taxed by coming up with a compelling demo for our CEO and Head of Product to demo on stage.

-## Doubling down on prototyping a product demo
+## Doubling down on Prototyping a Product Demo

 It seemed like a impossible deadline to build out a product before Synapse.
 There was no way we could build our complete product and demo it on-stage, we were still pivoting often and learning more.
 At this point most of the design work was still in Sketch, and all we had build was our failed real-time functions environment.